tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 ## What I want to see ?

-I want to investigate the technology and what makes it work and how far it's come, then give some guesses on where it's going.
+I want to investigate the technology and what makes it work and how far its come, then give some guesses on where its going.

 ## Where is it now ?

 Virtual reality has come a very far way in a very short time.
-From it's renaissance in 2012.
+From its renaissance in 2012.

 **The entry level experience** is getting so much better with Google having stepping to that area with Cardboard.
 A great cheap experience to view photos and play some games.
 It uses your phone and some literal cardboard, great idea and great cheap introduction for everyone.